investlab/RAT-Python/README.md

 [127.0.0.1] basicRAT> run uname -a
 Linux sandbox3 4.8.13-1-ARCH #1 SMP PREEMPT Fri Dec 9 07:24:34 CET 2016 x86_64 GNU/Linux
 ```

+## Build a stand-alone executable
+Keep in mind that before building you will likely want to modify both the `HOST` and `PORT` variables located at the top of `basicRAT_client.py` to fit your needs.

+On Linux you will need Python 2.x, [PyInstaller](http://www.pyinstaller.org/), and pycrypto.
+Then run something like `pyinstaller2 --onefile basicRAT_client.py` and it should generate a `dist/` folder that contains a stand-alone ELF executable.

+On Windows you will need Python 2.x, PyInstaller, pycrypto, pywin32, and pefile.
+Then run something like `C:\path\to\PyInstaller-3.2\PyInstaller-3.2\pyinstaller.py --onefile basicRAT_client.py` and it should generate a `dist/` folder that contains a stand-alone PE (portable executable).

+## Todo
+* Client binary generation tool (cross-platform)
+  * Pyinstaller
+  * Switch options for remote IP, port, etc
+* Persistance (cross-platform)
+  * Windows: Registry keys, WMIC, Startup Dir
+  * Linux: Cron jobs, services, modprobe
+* Common C2 Protocols (HTTP, DNS)
+* Privilege Escalation (getsystem-esque, dirty cow)
+* Screenshot
+* Keylogger
+* Expand toolkit (unrar, sysinfo)
+* Scanning utility (probe scan / ping sweep, scanning subnet)
+* Password dumping (mimikatz / gsecdump)
+* Tunneling
+* Client periodic connection attempt
+* Accept connection from multiple clients

 ## Authors
 * Austin Jackson [@vesche](https://github.com/vesche)